 Media and Accolades

 John’s work has been featured in many restaurants, publications, homes, and businesses around the globe.
 His art has appeared in the Houston Chronicle, Inside Houston, The Voice, Outsmart, Prime Living Magazine, CultureMap, Houston Modern Luxury, PaperCity Magazine, Fox News, the Irish Independent, Haaretz (Israel), Folha de S. Paulo (Brazil), and Houston Public Media’s Arts Insight with Ernie Manouse in 2016.
 John was selected as the Featured Artist of The Periwinkle Foundation’s “Making a Mark”, in partnership with Texas Children’s Hospital as well as the 2006 Via Colori Featured Artist, to benefit the Houston Center for Hearing and Speech.
 John has also worked closely and made generous contributions to some of his favorite Houston charities, including S.I.R.E., the Arthritis Foundation, the Montrose Clinic, and the Houston Heights Association.
 In August 2009, John Ross Palmer was the Featured Artist for ARTcetera, benefiting the Leukemia and Lymphoma Society.
 In 2010, John Ross Palmer served as Featured Artist at Art4Life benefiting AIDS Foundation Houston and the 2010 Hearts & Buckles Art Auction sponsored by Cowboys & Indians Magazine and benefitting Texas ranch families.
 In April 2010, he served as Featured Artist at Art with Heart benefitting the San Jose Clinic.
 Palmer was most honored to be named the Artist of the Year for 2010 by the Museum of Cultural Arts Houston.
 In 2010, Palmer was named as a Finalist for the highly-sought-after Hunting Art Prize, the amazing art competition that gives the winner the largest cash prize in the United States of America.
 In March of 2011, artist John Ross Palmer served as the sole juror for the highly prestigious Michigan Fine Arts Competition.
 Later in 2011, Palmer was named Outreach United’s Featured Artist and his artwork was the featured painting at the 5th Annual Houston Coming Out Day Party.
 In April 2012, Artist John Ross Palmer will serve as the Featured Artist for Goodwill Houston at a Fiesta-themed Gala to be held at the River Oaks Country Club on April 21, 2012.
 In December 2012, Palmer was honored to win abOut Magazine’s F.A.C.E.
 Award for the GLBT Community’s Most Influential Artist.
 Palmer won the F.A.C.E. honor for a second consecutive year in 2013 and he served as a Presenter at the chic ceremony in Montrose, Houston, Texas.
 In 2014, Palmer won the prestigious Volunteer Houston Service Award in the Arts Category.
 Later that same year, John Ross Palmer was awarded the President’s Medal by the Houston League of Women Voters.
 In 2015, Palmer was selected as a Presenter at the 25th Annual Points of Light Convention in Houston alongside other presenters House Leader Nancy Pelosi and faith leader Joel Osteen.
-In 2018, Palmer celebrated his twentieth anniversary of being a full-time artist with a five-day retrospective series of events that highlighted his mentoring, international art series, Satori collection, and business partnership with his husband.
+In 2018, Palmer celebrated his twentieth anniversary of being a full-time artist with a five-day retrospective series of events that highlighted his mentoring, international art series, and Satori collection.
 View the special anniversary documentary by clicking here.
 At the onset of 2019, Palmer joined the ranks of President Barack Obama, Queen Elizabeth II, and Vladimir Putin by laying a wreath at the Tomb of the Unknown Soldier at Arlington National Cemetery.
 Palmer was joined by more than twenty of his top collectors from around the United States and treated them to an exquisite luncheon in the private dining room of The Old Ebbitt Grill.

 Even though Palmer is still considered to be a relatively young artist, he is already being featured at the museum level.
 From 2009 to 2010, Palmer was honored to have the longest-running display in the history of the art museum at the Children’s Museum of Acadiana in Lafayette, Louisiana.
 The exhibit, The Heads and Tales of Ten Presidents, not only featured Palmer’s fine artwork but also incorporated an educational experience for the young men and women of Louisiana.
 Palmer took the time to go and paint with the kids to inspire confidence in their artistic ability from a young age.
 In the summer of 2010, Palmer was honored along with Houston Artist Chris Silkwood with a solo and collaborative exhibit at the historic Nave Museum in Victoria, Texas.
 The Nave has exhibited talented artists from around the globe, and, based on the statistics, experienced the highest volume of attendance in the history of the museum during the Palmer & Silkwood exhibit.
 If you would like to see the artists speak at the Nave exhibit unveiling, please click here.
 The Museum of Coastal Carolina unveiled Palmer’s “Ocean Isle Memories” in April of 2016 followed by a run through Labor Day Weekend.
 The solo show highlighting the Texan artist garnered regional print and television media.